CSU-Theory-Suite/theory-suite-wiki/docs/_sources/computing_resources/kim_computing_resources.rst.txt

     alias loki='ssh $USER@loki.chem.colostate.edu'

 To get accounts on these computers, you will need to contact an admin.
-For the Kim lab, this is Yeonjoon, Sabari, Raul and Collin (March 2023).
+For the Kim lab, this is Yeonjoon, Sabari, Raul and Collin (June 2023).